charalampidi-gabriella/cpe400/README.md

 If the login is successful, the `open_chat_window()` function creates a new window for the chat interface.
 The user can send and receive messages through a socket connection with the server.

+# client.py
+This file is the client side of the program that uses sockets over a TCP/IP network.It starts by importing the necessary modules , and then it sets up the socket connection.
+The host variable represents the IP address of the server to connect to, and the port variable specifies the port number to use.
+The client creates a TCP socket using socket.socket() and then connects to the server using client.connect().